Micro Diesel (USA)

 Based upon the test results summarized above as well as the foregoing technical description of the Micro Diesel, it’s had to see this engine as anything other than a technological success on the part of its unknown American designers and manufacturers.
 Indeed, in my personal opinion it must rank as one of the finest diesels to emerge from the early post-WW2 American model engine manufacturing industry, taking its place alongside such noteworthy productions as the C.I.E., Mite, Drone, Air-O and Vivell diesels, all of which were a credit to their US originators.
-The fact that its unusual cylinder port timing seems likely to have resulted from an uncorrected manufacturing error does not in any way alter this assessment of its qualities.
+The fact that its unusual cylinder port timing seems almost certainly to have resulted from an uncorrected manufacturing error does not in any way alter this assessment of its qualities.

 The tragedy of the Micro Diesel is that it was launched onto the American model engine market at the exact moment when Ray Arden’s introduction of the commercial miniature glow-plug triggered a general stampede among American modellers towards the universal adoption of the new form of ignition.
 Had that event not taken place when it did, there seems to me to be little doubt that on merit alone the Micro Diesel would have achieved a respected place in American modelling circles.
 If arrangements could have been made to market the engine in Europe, there’s no doubt at all that it would have been very well received.

 Moreover, any additional engines which might have been manufactured under these circumstances would almost certainly have had the issue of the conrod length resolved, since there would then have been both an opportunity and a financial incentive to do so.
 The above evidence suggests that engines produced with this seeming error corrected would doubtless have performed even better than the original batch.